AlDanial/cloc/README.md

                              may be any mix of files, directories, archives, or git commit hashes.
 Use --diff-alignment to generate a list showing which file pairs where compared.
+When comparing git branches, only files which have changed in either commit are compared.
-See also --count-and-diff, --diff-alignment,
+                             See also --git, --count-and-diff, --diff-alignment,
-                             --diff-timeout, --ignore-case, --ignore-whitespace.
+                             --diff-list-file, --diff-timeout, --ignore-case,
+                             --ignore-whitespace.
    --diff-timeout &lt;N&gt;        Ignore files which take more than &lt;N&gt; seconds
                              to process.
 Default is 10 seconds.
 Setting &lt;N&gt;
                              to 0 allows unlimited time.
 (Large files with many repeated lines can cause Algorithm::Diff::sdiff()
                              to take hours.)
+See also --timeout.
+   --docstring-as-code       cloc considers docstrings to be comments, but this is
+                             not always correct as docstrings represent regular strings when they appear on the right hand side of an assignment or as function arguments.
+This switch forces docstrings to be counted as code.
    --follow-links            [Unix only] Follow symbolic links to directories
                              (sym links to files are always followed).
+                             See also --stat.
    --force-lang=&lt;lang&gt;[,&lt;ext&gt;]
                              Process all files that have a &lt;ext&gt; extension with the counter for language &lt;lang&gt;.
 For